Travinkel/belsign-photo-doc/src/test/graalvm-test-compliance-report.md

 - **Status**: ⚠️ Needs GraalVM config
 - **Issues**:
   - Uses `java.io.File` with hardcoded file paths which assumes a desktop file system
-  - Creates a file reference to "test-report.pdf" which may not exist on mobile platforms
+  - Creates a file reference to "test-reportAggregate.pdf" which may not exist on mobile platforms
 - **Recommendation**:
   - Use platform-agnostic file access through Gluon's storage APIs
   - Consider mocking file system operations for tests